This document is to guide those people who want to get started or have just started with competitive programming.

 Q)Given a matrix filled with numbers.You are initially at upper left corner , you have to reach to the lower right corner.In each step you can either go right or down.When ever you go to a cell you points increase by value of that cell.What is the maximim possible points you can gain?

-Try your hand at one of our many practice problems and submit your solution in a language of your choice.
-Our programming contest judge accepts solutions in over 35+ programming languages.
+Try your hand at one of our many practice problems and submit your solution in the language of your choice.
+Our programming contest judge accepts solutions in over 55+ programming languages.
 Preparing for coding contests were never this much fun!
 Receive points, and move up through the CodeChef ranks.
 Use our practice section to better prepare yourself for the multiple programming challenges that take place through-out the month on CodeChef.

-Compete - Monthly Programming Contests and Cook-offs
+Compete - Monthly Programming Contests, Cook-off and Lunchtime